The Classification of Two-Dimensional Extended Topological Field Theories: Extended TFTs in algebras, bimodules, and maps

+In this final section we will use our presentation results to give a concrete classification of extend oriented and unoriented topological field theories in the symmetric monoidal bicategory $\alg^2$ of $k$-algebras, bimodules, and maps of bimodules.
 The classification results of Theorems \ref{TheoremUnorientedClassification} and \ref{OrientedBordismClassification} state that $\bord_2$ and $\bord_2^\text{or}$ are equivalent as a symmetric monoidal bicategories to particular symmetric monoidal bicategories, $\sB$ and $\sB^\text{or}$, defined in terms of generators and relations.
-If $\sC$ is an target symmetric monoidal bicategory, then the bicategory $\symbicat( \bord_2, \sC)$ is equivalent to the bicategory $\symbicat(\sB, \sC)$, and similarly in the oriented case.
-Using Propositions \ref{CharacterizingFucntiorsFromFree} and \ref{RelationsForSMBicatsProp}, we may characterize these bicategories completely.
-In this section we do this in the case where $\sC = \alg^2_k$, the bicategory of $k$-algebras, bimodules, and intertwiners.
+If $\sC$ is a target symmetric monoidal bicategory, then the bicategory $\symbicat( \bord_2, \sC)$ is equivalent to the bicategory $\symbicat(\sB, \sC)$, and similarly in the oriented case.
+Using Theorem~\ref{thm:cofibrancythm} and Proposition~\ref{RelationsForSMBicatsProp}, we may characterize these bicategories completely.

-We begin with some algebraic preliminaries.
-Consider $\alg^2_k$.
-The objects of this bicategory are $k$-algebras, the 1-morphisms are bimodules, and the 2-morphisms are bimodule maps (a.k.a. intertwiners).
-The composition of 1-morphisms is given by the tensor product of bimodules.
-There are two possible conventions, but for definiteness let us consider a $B$-$A$-bimodule, ${}_BM_A$, as a morphism from $A$ to $B$.
-Equivalence in $\alg^2_k$ is called {\em Morita equivalence}, and an adjoint equivalence $({}_S M_R, {}_RN_S, \eta, \varepsilon)$ (see Definition \ref{DefAdjointEquiv}) is called a {\em Morita context}, see \cite{Lam99}.

-Given an algebra homomorphism $h: A \to B$ we can turn it into a $B$-$A$-bimodule, ${}_BBh_A$.
-This bimodule is ${}_BB$ as a $B$-module.
-The right $A$-action comes from the right $B$-action and the homomorphism $h$.
-These bimodules are compatible with the composition of homomorphisms,

-In fact these isomorphisms can be chosen to be coherent, i.e. they give a homomorphism from the category of $k$-algebras and algebra homomorphisms (viewed as a bicategory with only identity 2-morphisms) to the bicategory $\alg^2_k$.

-The tensor product over $k$ gives $\alg^2_k$ the structure of a symmetric monoidal bicategory.
-In fact, it equips the category of algebras and homomorphisms with the structure of a symmetric monoidal category, and most of the structure of a symmetric monoidal bicategory can be transfered to $\alg^2_k$ via the above homomorphism.
-The remaining structure deals with the tensor product (over $k$) of bimodules and is easily supplied.
-We leave the details to the reader.